f-fuchs/ObsidianNotes/ComputerVision/Models/Backbones/ConvNeXt.md

 This setup allows a GRN layer to initially perform an identity function and gradually adapt during training.

-%%
+> [!question]
-Why is X multiplied by its relative importance and not by the inverse of it?
+> Why is X multiplied by its relative importance and not by the inverse of it?
-%%

 ## Resources